 Joseph Fitt (1857 to 1939)

-Joseph moved around to advance his career as a gardener.
+Joseph (the fifth child of Joseph Henry and Juliet Fitt) moved around to advance his career as a gardener.
 In the 1881 census he was living in Chesham, Hertfordshire, working as a gardener at Latimer House.
 He was working at Cassiobury Gardens in Watford by the end of 1883, as the banns for his forthcoming wedding were read there in St Mary’s church.
 His bride Anne Pring from Awliscombe, near Honiton, Devon had been working at Cassiobury as a dairymaid in the 1881 census.
 They married in Awliscombe on Boxing Day 1883.
 Anne’s younger sister Eliza (by then a young widow) married Joseph’s older brother Charles Reuben in 1886.

 Joseph and Anne Fitt started their married life in Cassiobury Park, where Joseph worked as a gardener.
 There must have been a year or so in Hampton Lucy, Warwickshire, where their son Arthur was born in 1889, but they were back in Hertfordshire – at Panshanger estate for the 1891 census.
 By the 1901 census the family had moved to Reigate, Surrey.
 It seems likely that there was a job in Whittlebury, Northants but by the 1911 census the family had moved to The Frythe where Joseph was head gardener.
 He may have taken over the role following the death of his father in 1903.